CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     ![Open in Command Prompt](../media/maven5.jpg)

-1. Within the **Program.java** editor tab, Add the following imports to the top of the editor:
+1. Within the **Program.java** editor tab, Add the package declaration (which will need to match the path you created for your maven project, if not "test" as in the sample shown here) and the following imports to the top of the editor:

     ```java
+    package test;
     import java.util.ArrayList;
     import java.util.Collection;
     import java.util.List;